lhcb/starterkit/_posts/2017-05-03-impactkit.md

 ![Dinner at the pit]({{ site.baseurl }}/img/2017-05/foto3.jpg)

 The Starterkit team would like to thank all the students for attending.
-Our passion in teaching would serve no purpose without your will to learn.
+Our passion for teaching would serve no purpose without your will to learn.

 ## Feedback